Types Of Pavers

-- Burnt Oker: Burnt Oker is a mixture of charcoal and brown hues.
+- Burnt Oker: Burnt ochre is a mixture of charcoal and brown hues.
 It is ideal for driveways and gives off the same effects with brindle visually.
-If you aim to hide oil spots and tire trails, a concrete paving brick with burnt oker pigment comes to mind.
+If the end user needs to hide oil spots and tire trails, a concrete paving brick with burnt ochre pigment would be a good choice.

 Different Shapes Of Paving Bricks

 Paving bricks come in a variety of shapes, especially those used as interlocking pavers.
 The different shapes include:

 - Arrow design

 Type Of Paving According To Features

 - Interlocking Paver: To interlock means to link different parts such that the movement is restricted by another.
 Bricks and concrete are commonly used to produce interlocking pavers.
 When set on a driveway or patio, a cobblestone-like appearance is a result.
 Mortar isn't needed for installing interlocking pavers.
 Sand is enough material to set these pavers.

 - Paving Slabs: Paving slab is favoured amongst homeowners and architects since it offers versatility.
 Slabs are manufactured in various shapes and colours and are used to serve various indoor and outdoor flooring purposes.
 They are durable and can withstand extreme weather conditions.

 - Pavers are widely used ceramic floor covering products, which may be used in the home, garden or in more municipal or industrial settings